kirjavascript/quine-howto/README.md

 ---

-Earlier, we mentioned how you can use `%q` in Lua's string formatter to quote strings.

-While this is useful, Lua doesnt support positional arguments for its format strings.
+Lua doesnt support positional arguments for its format strings.
 We can work around this by using a variable and repeating what is formatted.

 ```lua
 d="d=%q;print(string.format(%q,d,d))";print(string.format("d=%q;print(string.format(%q,d,d))",d,d))